-Students not called into a preaching ministry may choose to take Teaching the Bible instead of Proclaiming the Bible, and Teaching Practicum instead of Preaching Practicum.
+\\Students not called into a preaching ministry may choose to take Teaching the Bible instead of Proclaiming the Bible, and Teaching Practicum instead of Preaching Practicum.
+Students who take Teaching the Bible must take the Teaching Practicum course.

-Collegiate Ministry Track M.Div.
+Collegiate Ministry M.Div.
 Specialization

-The purpose of the Master of Divinity - Collegiate Ministry Track degree program is to equip students with knowledge, attitudes, and skills through classroom and field ministry experiences that may be applied in the practice of professional collegiate ministry.
+The purpose of this degree program is to equip students with knowledge, attitudes, and skills through classroom and field ministry experiences that may be applied in the practice of professional collegiate ministry.

-- Dr. Adam Hughes (Program Supervisor) - Dr. Beth Masters (Program Coordinator/Advisor)
+- Dr. Greg Mathias (Program Supervisor) - Dr. Beth Masters (Program Coordinator/Advisor)